Last updated: May 3, 2026

 | True property-tax exemption | A narrow constitutional exemption applies to a former prisoner of war with a total service-connected disability. | Very limited | This is not a general senior exemption. |

-About rebates and deferrals: In Missouri, the statewide program most people think of as a “rebate” is the MO-PTC refund or credit.
-In our March 2026 review of current Department of Revenue and State Tax Commission pages, we found statewide credits and local freeze programs, but not a standard statewide senior property-tax deferral application.
+About rebates and deferrals: In Missouri, the statewide program most people think of as a rebate is the MO-PTC refund or credit.
+In this May 2026 review of Department of Revenue and State Tax Commission pages, the practical paths are the statewide credit and local freeze programs.
+We did not find a standard statewide senior property-tax deferral application.
 If cash flow is the problem, ask your county collector about installment plans or local payment options.

 Five facts worth knowing first